kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 - Provide high‑protein, high‑calorie diet for healing.])
 ]

-= A 70-year-old male with history of previous laparotomy presented with pain, abdominal distension, vomiting for 20 hours.
-(DU- 21M)
+#mq[= A 70-year-old male with history of previous laparotomy presented with pain, abdominal distension, vomiting for 20 hours.]
 #q[Write four important findings you want to obtain during examination]
 #a[Acute intestinal obstruction]
 #q[Write your plan of investigations with possible interpretation.]